Kiguli/IMPaCT/setup.md

 `void finiteHorizonSafeController(bool IMDP_lower, size_t timeHorizon);`

+We have also implemented the sorted approach for these algorithms which removes the need for the GLPK library, and also enables the GPU to be used for verification and synthesis.
+These functions are included in the source file [GPU_synthesis.cpp](./src/GPU_synthesis.cpp).

+`void infiniteHorizonReachControllerSorted(bool IMDP_lower);`

+`void infiniteHorizonSafeControllerSorted(bool IMDP_lower);`

+`void finiteHorizonReachControllerSorted(bool IMDP_lower, size_t timeHorizon);`

+`void finiteHorizonSafeControllerSorted(bool IMDP_lower, size_t timeHorizon);`

+To use the GPU, the Makefile needs to be updated so in line 2, `--acpp-targets="omp"` is replaced with the target for your GPU, check the AdaptiveCpp repository for your specific system (e.g. `cuda:sm_70`), also `IMDP.cpp` in line 12, should be replaced by `GPU_synthesis.cpp`.
+No abstraction will be possible over the GPU, so the abstractions should be loaded from file and computed seperately.

 # Loading and Saving Files

 As mentioned briefly before, **IMPaCT** is very flexible and enables the user to compute some parts of the abstraction, verification and/or synthesis elsewhere and load these into **IMPaCT** for the remaining steps. **IMPaCT** loads and saves files each in a seperate [HDF5](https://www.neonscience.org/resources/learning-hub/tutorials/about-hdf5#:~:text=Supports%20Large%2C%20Complex%20Data%3A%20HDF5,%2C%20heterogeneous%2C%20and%20complex%20datasets.) file.
 The field parameter is by default called `dataset`.
 The [HDF5](https://www.neonscience.org/resources/learning-hub/tutorials/about-hdf5#:~:text=Supports%20Large%2C%20Complex%20Data%3A%20HDF5,%2C%20heterogeneous%2C%20and%20complex%20datasets.) format is especially useful as it natively supported by many applications and languages such as [HDF5 for MATLAB](https://uk.mathworks.com/help/matlab/hdf5-files.html), [HDF5 for Python](https://docs.h5py.org/en/stable/), [HDF5 for R](https://www.bioconductor.org/packages/devel/bioc/vignettes/rhdf5/inst/doc/rhdf5.html), etc.